DawnTeamMC/Promenade/README.md

 **You can visit the [official wiki for Promenade for more information](https://dawnteammc.github.io/promenade).**

 ## 👾 Features
-**Due to a missing Fabric API module, Promenade v2.5.0 and higher versions require [TerraBlender](https://www.curseforge.com/minecraft/mc-mods/terrablender-fabric) to be installed for overworld biomes to appear in your world.**
+Due to a missing Fabric API module, versions from v2.5.0 to v4.0.0 require [TerraBlender](https://www.curseforge.com/minecraft/mc-mods/terrablender-fabric) to be installed for overworld biomes to appear in your world.

 ### Biomes